Art & Culture Grants

 - Have 60% of its current operating budget devoted to arts and culture.
 If an organization’s budget does not meet this 60% threshold then it may be eligible to apply as a non-art and culture organization for a 1- year Program Grant for a specific art and culture program that meets the other eligibility requirements.
 Non-art and culture organizations are asked to call the Philadelphia Cultural Fund office for clarification before applying.

 - Have programs accessible to the public (provided for a charge or free).
 Example of ineligible programming: a private library collection of valuable documents not open to the public for study or research.

 - Have conducted public programming for at least one year.

 - Have a Governing body.
-If a 501 (c) (3) organization, has a board of directors; if contracted with a pre-approved fiscal sponsor, has an advisory group, such as an advisory council, board or committee that oversees the operations of the organization.
+If a 501 (c) (3) organization, has a board of directors; if contracted with a pre-approved fiscal sponsor/parent organization, has an advisory group, such as an advisory council, board or committee that oversees the operations of the organization.

 - Have non-discriminatory employment and personnel practices.

 - Have three or more people that share organizational responsibilities (paid or unpaid).